Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF CORRUPTION

-The Transparency International Corruption Perception Index scores São Tomé and Príncipe as a 46 out of 100, where a 0 signals “highly corrupt” and 100 signals “very clean.”
-São Tomé and Príncipe ranks 62 out of 176 on that index.[20]
-This current rank marks progress in combating corruption in the country, as it ranked 76th on the same index in 2014.[21]
+The Transparency International Corruption Perception Index scores São Tomé and Príncipe as a 45 out of 100, where 0 signals “highly corrupt” and 100 signals “very clean.”
+São Tomé and Príncipe ranks 65 out of 180 countries on that index.[38]
+The government has made tackling corruption one of its top priorities and has passed several anti-corruption measures over the past decade.[39]
+Despite this, over half the country believed that corruption had increased over the past 12 months.
+Just over 1 in 6 São Toméan reported paying a bribe in the past year.
+[40]

 Socio-Economic Risk Factors